 Osmoregulation in Humans

-The kidney is the main organ responsible for osmoregulation in humans is the primary responsibility of the kidney.
-When the water level in the body is high, it releases a large amount of hypotonic urine to lower the water level.
-When the water level is low, it retains water and produces low amount of hypertonic urine.
+The kidney is the main organ responsible for osmoregulation in humans.
+Water, amino acids and glucose are reabsorbed by the kidneys.
+When the water level in the body is high, it releases a large amount of hypotonic urine.
+When the water level is low, it retains water and produces a low amount of hypertonic urine.
 Thus, the kidneys maintain the electrolytic balance of the body.

 Aldosterone, angiotensin II, and antidiuretic hormones control the absorption process.
 Some water and electrolytes are also lost by perspiration.

 Osmoreceptors in the hypothalamus of the brain control the thirst and secretion of ADH.
 ADH opens the water channels of aquaporins allowing the water to flow.
 Thus, the kidneys keep absorbing water until the pituitary gland stops releasing ADH.